 In general, the only difference between a fixed and variable scope is the settings on their magnifications.
 The AR-15 is one of the most versatile rifles to use and one that will require a robust scope.
 However, the choice between a Fixed and a variable Scope for Your AR-15 will still come down to the exact use of the scope.
 A fixed scope can work well for sports purposes where you have to shoot at close ranges.
 However, the most versatile scope for an AR-15 is the variable scope which gives you good speed up close and great precision when shooting at long ranges.

-For long range shooting, you need variable long range scope to gain more shooting capabilities.
-You can easily nail down targets from distances of 600 yards using variable long range scope as compared to fixed scopes.
+For long range shooting or hunting, you need variable long range scope to gain more shooting capabilities.
+You can easily nail down targets from distances of 600 yards while target shooting or hunting using high quality long range hunting scope as compared to fixed scopes.

 The variable scope might have the weight drawback, but that will not be a major concern when you consider the versatility they give your AR-15.
 They also come with a variety of features which enable different users to achieve their goals.
 The target game is also crucial in determining magnification as opposed to range.
 There is a misconception that range usually determines magnification when hunting small game.
 Hunting a squirrel at 100 yards will require the same magnification as a deer 600 yards.